lsst-uk/lasair4/docs/source/about.md

 just like the others, they push data into the data storage and may read from Kafka.

-The Kafka system is represented by the green nodes in Figure 2 as well as the grey arrow at the top.
+The Kafka system is represented by the green nodes in the diagram as well as the grey arrow at the top.
 It is responsible for reading and caching the alert packets from the USA, as well as sending it to the compute nodes and receiving their resulting packets.